10 Best Herbal Syrups For Bronchitis

 thymus vulgaris syrup

-Thymus vulgaris, commonly known as thyme, is a popular herb used in the preparation of herbal syrups for the treatment of bronchitis.
+Thymus vulgaris, commonly known as thyme, is a herb often used in traditional medicine to support respiratory health, including the treatment of bronchitis.

 zingiber officinale syrup